 - Upon the confirmation of Associate Justice Elena Kagan, the Supreme Court counts three women among its nine Justices for the first time in history, still only one-third of the members of that Court.
 Only four of the 112 Justices ever to serve on the highest court in the land have been women.

-- Fifty-three of the 164 active judges currently sitting on the thirteen federal courts of appeal are female (about 32%).
+- Sixty of the 172 active judges currently sitting on the thirteen federal courts of appeal are female (almost 35%).
 When broken down by circuit, women’s representation on several of these individual courts is even lower than on the courts of appeals overall:

-- Women are also vastly underrepresented on the Third Circuit (where they make up about 17% of judges), the Eighth Circuit (18%), and the Tenth Circuit (about 18%).
+- In particular, women are underrepresented on the Third Circuit (where they make up about 23% of judges) and the Eighth Circuit (18%).

-- Approximately 32% of active United States district (or trial) court judges are women.
+- Thirty-two percent of active United States district (or trial) court judges are women.

-- But there are still eleven district courts around the country where there has never been a female judge.
+- But there are still nine district courts around the country where there has never been a female judge.

 - For women of color, the numbers are even smaller.

-- There are 71 women of color serving as active federal judges across the country, including 37 African-American women, 24 Hispanic women, nine Asian-American women, one woman of Hispanic and Asian descent, and one women of Hispanic and African-American descent.
-There are no Native American women among the over 770 active federal judges across the country.
+- There are 77 women of color serving as active federal judges across the country, including 39 African-American women, 25 Hispanic women, 10 Asian-American women, one Native American woman, one woman of Hispanic and Asian descent, and one women of Hispanic and African-American descent.

 - There are only 11 women of color on the U.S. courts of appeals.
 Five of those women sit on the Ninth Circuit Court of Appeals, two sit on the DC Circuit, and one woman of color sits on each of the First, Fourth, Sixth and Seventh Circuits.
 Therefore, there are seven federal courts of appeals without a single active minority woman judge.